Looking for ways to fix ‘SiHost.exe hard error’ on Windows 10?

 - Type ‘ms-settings:windowsupdate’ in the dialogue box and hit Enter.

-- Inside the Windows Update tab, click on Check for Updates and follow the on-screen
+- Inside the Windows Update tab, click on Check for Updates and install the pending updates.

 - Once the installation is successful, restart the PC.